g-iyer/DSND-Capstone/Navigate-Virtual-Maze-Project-Report-rev1.md

         this project for the search agent implementation.

 -   *Flood Fill search:* This has been the algorithm of choice for maze solving.
-    Simply put if one imagines a maze to be a series of levels that drop down towards the center, flood fill would be the way water would flow towards the center “goal”.
+    If one imagines a maze to be a series of levels that drop down towards the center, flood fill would be the way water would flow towards the center “goal”.
 It will find the path of least resistance quickly ([Flood fill approach to the IEEE micro-mouse